-On the motion of Mrs. Shaw, seconded by Ms. Snyder, the Board approved the FIRST READING of Attachment 103.1-AR-2: Procedural Safeguards Notification.
+It is recommended that the Board approve the FIRST READING of Attachment 103.1-AR-2: Procedural Safeguards Notification.

 Attachment 103.1-AR-2: Procedural Safeguard Notification does not have any changes but was reviewed by the Policy Committee and Administrators.